Designing Creative Futures

-From July through October of 2022, participants will be placed with collaborating organizations based on the participants’ interests and the organizations’ needs.
-Over the span of those four months, participants will have the opportunity to engage and gain mentorship from the organization’s staff in a range of careers -- from teaching artists to technical roles and nonprofit arts administration.
-Throughout the internship period, participants will receive support and guidance from an education/ career counselor to assist in securing full-time, permanent employment and/or further educational opportunities and a social services specialist.
-Additionally, participants will have access to monthly job readiness, professional development, communication and conflict resolution training provided by California Lawyers for the Arts.
+Participants are placed with collaborating organizations based on the participants’ interests and the organizations’ needs.
+Throughout the internship period, participants will receive consultations with an education and career counselor as well as social services support.
+Additionally, participants will have access to monthly job readiness, personal and professional development, communication and conflict resolution training provided by California Lawyers for the Arts.

 This program is made possible through grants from the Our Town and Locals programs of the National Endowment for the Arts, the City of San Diego Commission for Arts and Culture, the County of San Diego, the Conrad Prebys Foundation and the Art For Justice Fund, a sponsored project of the Rockefeller Philanthropy Advisors and California Department of Corrections and Rehabilitation.